-Hydrotreatment experiments with different batch residence times were conducted for the two most active catalysts, Pt/ZrO_2 and Ru/ZrO_2 .
-Figure 5 displays the product distribution of Pt/ZrO_2 (a) and Ru/ZrO_2 (b) in the hydrotreatment of the C16 amide, as a function of batch residence time.
-The experiments were carried out at 300 °C and 80 bar H2, using 20 mg catalyst and an initial nitrogen content of 100 ppm.
-The 60 min reference experiments of Figure 4 correspond to the batch residence time 0.37 g{cat}h/g{amide}.
+Hydrotreatment experiments with different batch residence times were conducted for the two most active catalysts, $Pt/ZrO_2$ and $Ru/ZrO_2$ .
+Figure 5 displays the product distribution of $Pt/ZrO_2$ (a) and $Ru/ZrO_2$ (b) in the hydrotreatment of the C16 amide, as a function of batch residence time.
+The experiments were carried out at 300 °C and 80 bar $H_2$ , using 20 mg catalyst and an initial nitrogen content of 100 ppm.
+The 60 min reference experiments of Figure 4 correspond to the batch residence time 0.37 $g{cat}h/g{amide}$ .
 The product distribution of the different catalysts is discussed in the following paragraphs.
+The product distribution of $Pt/ZrO_2$ at batch residence times below 0.5 $g{cat}h/g{amide}$ has been magnified in Figure S8 of the Supporting Information.

 Figure 5.
-Product distribution as a function of batch residence time for (a) Pt/ZrO_2 and (b) Ru/ZrO_2 in the hydrotreatment of the C16 amide.
+Product distribution as a function of batch residence time for (a) Pt/ZrO2 and (b) Ru/ZrO2 in the hydrotreatment of the C16 amide.
 The experiments were carried out at 300 °C, 80 bar H2, using 20 mg of catalyst and an initial nitrogen content of 100 ppm.
 The trendlines have been added to guide the eye.

 The bare ZrO2 support exhibited activity for the conversion of the C16 amide to the C16 nitrile and C16 acid (Figure 4) via bimolecular deammoniation (BDA, Scheme 1).
-The reaction pathway has been described by Davidson and Karten.68 The C16 amide may additionally have been converted to the C16 nitrile via dehydration and to the C16 acid via hydrolysis.69 In line with literature, the BDA and dehydration of the C16 amide also occurred thermally, but with an approximately 90% lower activity compared to the ZrO2 support.68 Furthermore, the bare ZrO2 support was active for the conversion of the C16 acid to the C16 aldehyde and the bimolecular ketonization of the C16 acid to the C31 ketone.^{70-72} A part of the C16 aldehyde was further converted to the C16 alcohol.
-The C31 ketone and the reactive C16 aldehyde were not present in the product samples of the metal catalysts.71 The activity of the ZrO2 support and the active sites for the aforementioned reactions have been elaborated further previously.27
+The reaction was likely Lewis acid site catalyzed.
+The reaction pathway has been described by Davidson and Karten.
+The C16 amide may additionally have been converted to the C16 nitrile via dehydration and to the C16 acid via hydrolysis.
+In line with literature, the BDA and dehydration of the C16 amide also occurred thermally, but with an approximately 90% lower activity compared to the ZrO2 support.
+Furthermore, the bare ZrO2 support was active for the conversion of the C16 acid to the C16 aldehyde and the bimolecular ketonization of the C16 acid to the C31 ketone.71-73 The oxygen vacancies on ZrO2 have been suggested to catalyze these reactions.71-73 A part of the C16 aldehyde was further converted to the C16 alcohol.
+The C31 ketone and the reactive C16 aldehyde were not present in the product samples of the metal catalysts.
+The activity of the ZrO2 support in the hydrotreatment of the C16 amide has been discussed in detail in a previous work by Verkama et al.

-In line with a previous work by Verkama et al.,27 the product distribution and conversion of the C16 amide on the different catalysts (Figure 4) indicated that the initial C16 amide conversion route was significantly influenced by the ZrO2 support (Scheme 1).
+In line with a previous work by Verkama et al., the product distribution and conversion of the C16 amide on the different catalysts (Figure 4) indicated that the initial C16 amide conversion route was significantly influenced by the ZrO2 support (Scheme 1).
 This was particularly evident in the case of Pd/ZrO2 and Ni/ZrO2, which exhibited a similar activity and selectivity as the bare ZrO2 support in the hydrotreatment of the C16 amide.
 Meanwhile, the active metal was decisive for the activity and pathway selectivity for the conversion of the intermediate products via the hydrogenation and hydrogenolysis routes.